BjjMeche/JavaScript_Racer/README.md

 ## OOJS:
 #### code reflection:
--Added more LOC for same functionality
+-Added more LOC for same functionality. <br />
--Added more amount of time to encapsulate everything into objects and interact with one another.
+-Added more amount of time to encapsulate everything into objects and interact with one another. <br />
--Runs off of 1 event listener.
+-Runs off of 1 event listener. <br />
--Object literals can hold both variable attributes and functions.
+-Object literals can hold both variable attributes and functions. <br />

 In this design pattern, objects are very intertwined with their knowing their state, knowing how to display themselves on the DOM, and how to behave when a key event is hit.
 To me, this is OK because the game is so small.
 If it was to scale up, it would become unwieldy to keep track of all of the objects and its functions.
 We can separate each object to its own file to deal with this OR move to MVC.